-The members of staff in the electronics department closely collaborate with the engineers in the scientific departments.
-The produce complex electronic boards with up to ten layers, for instance and subsequently attend to equipping and testing of the circuit and finally put it into service.
+The electronics laboratory of the MPS develops, integrates, tests, and qualifies instruments for ground- and space-based applications.
+The staff members in the electronics department closely collaborate with the engineers in the scientific departments.
+For example, they produce complex electronic boards with up to ten layers and subsequently attend to equipping and testing of the circuit and finally put it into service.

 The training workshop of the electronics laboratory currently trains one electronic technician per training year.